 Component Registration in Green Procurement

-Regarding component registration, we are conducting environmental research of the procured components, with the cooperation of our suppliers.
+Regarding component registration, we are conducting environmental surveys for procured components using our environmental survey questionnaire with cooperation from our suppliers, based on the operation standard for chemical substances used in Advantest products.
 We investigate the components to find out if they contain chemical substances that can burden the environment, and promote green procurement initiatives to reduce environmental impact.

 Banned and Restricted Substances

 We have established the aforementioned operation standard for chemical substances used in Advantest products based on IEC62474* and use it in surveys on the use of hazardous substances in components used and to determine whether or not to adopt the components.

 * IEC62474: Material Declaration for Products of and for the Electrotechnical Industry (See: http://std.iec.ch/iec62474)